andrewcbancroft/andrewcbancroft-blog/content/blog/move-to-ddl/from-sql-queries-to-data-modeling.md

 ---
 This past week I had the opportunity to attend Microsoft TechEd 2012.
 Lots and lots of great material presented – I'm pretty stoked about some of the amazing features of SQL Server 2012's BI stack.

 During the course of the week I discovered something that has been emerging in my thought process for a while, but sort of hit the level of practicality as I saw one particular feature demonstrated: the BI Semantic Model.
-I walked away from session after session thinking, &#8220;Man, this is so doable now!!&#8221;.
+I walked away from session after session thinking, "Man, this is so doable now!!&#8221;.
 This was the single most impressive and perspective altering concept that flooded into my brain this week.

 There comes a time in every organization that necessitates a paradigm shift: One that involves a move _toward_ data _modeling_ and a _away_ from SQL query writing for the purpose of supplying data sets to reports.
 By no means am I suggesting that writing SQL will disappear for database / BI Developers – but as a means to serving as the backbone of an organization's reporting infrastructure, there will inevitably come a time that employing more and more people capable of writing SQL will be unsustainable.